RedHat-UX/red-hat-design-system/docs/foundations/color/accessibility.md

 ### Links

-Inline links should always be underlined in all states.
-The contrast ratio between a link and surrounding text must be at least 3:1.
+To differentiate text links from their surrounding text without relying on color contrast, links in all states must be underlined.
+Links isolated within visually distinct sections (e.g., navigation menus) or with additional visual cues (e.g., CTA arrows) are exempt from this requirement, though you may still add underlines at your discretion.

 <uxdot-example width-adjustment=”100%” variant="full" alignment="left" no-border>
   <img alt="Contrast ratio of a blue link next to black text and an example of a link's darker blue, underlined hover state" src="/assets/color/color-a11y-contrast-links.png">